Home

 By Joe Sharkey

-Back in the old days, your choice of golf ball was simple; high-level professionals would use a three piece ball, which had a high spin, and covered with balata.
-Your every day, normal golf players would opt for the two piece which was covered with surlyn and was rock solid.
+Back in the old days, your choice of golf-ball was simple; high-level professionals would use a three piece ball, which had a high spin, and covered with balata.
+Your every day, normal golf players would opt for the two piece ball which was covered with surlyn and was rock solid.

-Today, however, there is an enormous amount to choose from.
-For the beginner, making this choice may not be easy, so let's simplify things a bit and take a look at a few details of today's ball varieties.
+Today, however, there is an enormous amount of balls to choose from.
+For the beginner, making this choice may not be easy, so let's simplify things a bit and take a look at a few details of today's golf ball varieties.

 Check out the latest bargain golf balls here

-The easiest way to look at the types that are available today is to view them from a two-sided menu.
-On one side you have the balls that professionals use, which are soft, high spin, very expensive, and three-piece.
+The easiest way to look at the types of balls that are available today is to view them from a two-sided menu.
+On one side you have the type of balls that professionals use, which are soft, high spin, very expensive, and three-piece.

 On the other side, you have standard two-piece balls that are low spin, inexpensive, and are the average choice for beginner and amateur golfers.